 Apart from quick loading speed, it also bundles advantages like quick share, ease in updating, location-based push notifications, better search engine indexing and online discoverability.

-Well, that completes the list for Magento 2 load time optimization for mobile.
+Well, that completes the list for Magento 2 load time optimization.
 Remember, these are the basic optimization tips to adhere.
 There are a lot more techniques which might come in handy as well.

 Are performance issues delaying your Magento 2 store’s load time?
 Talk to our Magento 2 performance optimization experts.